sophienyaa/DF2019-Invoicing-Heroku/README.md

 `SF_INV_REQ` the platform event to use for invoice requests (e.g `Generate_Invoice_PDF__e`)

 `SF_INV_RES` the platform event to use for invoice responses (e.g `Invoice_PDF__e`)

-This service is **not production ready**, it is intented to be used only as an example.